Survey of Gravitationally-lensed Objects in HSC Imaging (SuGOHI). VIII. New galaxy-scale lenses from the HSC SSP: Lens Search

 \begin{itemize} \item 3: definite lens ($P_{\mathrm{lens}} > 0.997$) \item 2: probable lens ($0.997 > P_{\mathrm{lens}} > 0.5$) \item 1: possible lens ($0.5 > P_{\mathrm{lens}} > 0.003$) \item 0: non-lens ($0.003 > P_{\mathrm{lens}}$) \end{itemize}

 The scoring was performed by the eight co-authors of this study, all of whom have experience working with strong lensing images from the HSC SSP and have graded candidates in the past.
+The $\chi^{2}$ information from {\sc YattaLens} is not used as part of the scoring procedure.
 The \Ncand~candidates were initially split into two subsamples, which were each scored independently by four graders.
 After this initial round of scoring, candidates that were unanimously agreed to be non-lenses were removed, and the remaining candidates were then scored by all eight graders.
 The scores were then compiled and averaged, and the scores given by each grader were revealed and compared.
 Graders were then allowed to discuss individual candidates and adjust their scores, particularly for controversial objects where the scores were discrepant or were close to the boundary of a lens grade.
-The final classification of candidates is based on their mean score according to the following scheme:
+The final classification of candidates is based on their mean score according to the following scheme, which has been used in previous SuGOHI publications:

 \begin{itemize} \item A (definite lens): $\langle$score$\rangle > 2.5$ \item B (probable lens): $2.5 \geq \langle$score$\rangle > 1.5$ \item C (possible lens): $1.5 \geq \langle$score$\rangle > 0.5$ \item D (non-lens): $\langle$score$\rangle \leq 0.5$ \end{itemize}